sapegin/washingcode-book/manuscript/Linters.md

 Start thinking about:

-- Adding lint rules for things you often point out during code reviews.
+- Adding lint rules for things you often comment during code reviews.
 - Removing lint rules that are frustrating or you often disable using a comment.
 - Adding lint rules for typos and bugs that often stay unnoticed.